Skip to navigation Skip to content

 Unreasonable to Live at Home (UTLAH) criteria

-• have left the carer's home, and
+• have left the carer's home

 Payee

 Students or Australian Apprentices who qualify for ABSTUDY under this provision receive their allowances direct.
-For more details on who is the payee for students in state care, see the Resources page in ABSTUDY Living Allowance.
+For more details on who is the payee for students in State Care, see the Resources page in ABSTUDY Living Allowance.

 Students turning 18 years of age

 A person usually ceases to be in State Care from the age of 18 years.
 If a foster care or similar allowance is paid to a carer to support a person in State Care, the allowance usually ceases from the person in State Care's 18th birthday.
-However, some State and Territory governments continue to support people in State Care, including through payment of an allowance, after their 18th birthday.
+However, some State and Territory Governments continue to support people in State Care, including through payment of an allowance, after their 18th birthday.

 Unfavourable decisions